zendframework/zf2-documentation/docs/languages/en/ref/project.structure.rst

   restored or recached.

 - **tests/**: This directory contains application tests.
 These could be hand-written, PHPUnit tests, Selenium-RC based tests or based on some other testing framework.
-By default, library code can be tested by mimicing the directory structure of your ``library/`` directory.
+By default, library code can be tested by mimicking the directory structure of your ``library/`` directory.
 Additionally, functional tests for your application could be written mimicing the ``application/`` directory structure (including the application subdirectory).